mui/material-ui/docs/src/pages/guides/composition/composition.md

 If you use class components for the cases described above you will still see warnings in `React.StrictMode`.
-We use `ReactDOM.findDOMNode` internally for backwards compatibility.
+`ReactDOM.findDOMNode` is used internally for backwards compatibility.
 You can use `React.forwardRef` and a designated prop in your class component to forward the `ref` to a DOM component.
 Doing so should not trigger any more warnings related to the deprecation of `ReactDOM.findDOMNode`.